Bring your family to the Columbus Zoo and Aquarium for an untamed adventure!

 But your Asian voyage doesn’t end there.
 Be sure to sail through the Islands on the Indonesian water taxi, a family-friendly boat ride providing a unique view of the animals and their habitats.

-Dive into the Shores Region and come eye-to-eye with a West Indian manatee, housed in Manatee Coast, one of only three manatee facilities outside of Florida.
+Dive into the Shores Region and come eye-to-eye with a West Indian manatee, housed in Manatee Coast, one of only two manatee facilities outside of Florida.
 Watch as electric colored fish and sharks swim by in our 100,000 gallon saltwater tank, find out what it’s like to touch a starfish at the Tidepool Touchtank and explore one of the finest indoor reptile exhibits in the world, the Reptile Building.